Rahmat-Bagus-Santoso/git-collabortion-simulation/README.md

 - Here is first text README.md
 - Adding second text to README.md as collaborator
 - Adding third text to README.md as collaborator
+- Adding fourth text to README.md as collaborator